Mendukusaiiiii/Mouser/README.md

 5. Closing the main window sends Mouser to the **system tray** rather than quitting - use the tray icon's **Show** to bring it back, or **Exit** to fully close the app.
 ## Disclaimer

 This tool automates mouse input.
-Automated clicking/movement may violate the terms of service of some applications or games - use responsibly and at your own risk.
+Automated clicking/movement may violate the terms of service of some applications or games, use responsibly and at your own risk.

 © Mendukusai.
 All Rights Reserved.